 Whether you are new to staying home all day or a seasoned pro, I hope you will find some encouragement and sanity saving tips with these 12 family coronovirus quarantine coping tips to help moms!

 The tendency when you are home all day is to be less intentional.
 This can allow for less productivity and the blah feeling of one long day bleeding into the next.
 Instead segment or time block your day!

 When you block your day off in sections you can make time for the big goals on your to do list like work, quiet time, exercise, family time, and chores.
 This is also super helpful with kids because you can set aside specific time on your list when they will receive your full attention.

 Time blocking leads to less whining from the kids that you won’t play with them.
 Blocking family or play time also helps kids get creative with how they want to use play time or family time!

 Looking for some creative ways to keep the kids busy while you schedule some work from home time?
-Join Lisa Tanner this week with her Working From Home Challenge!
+Join Lisa Tanner’s Facebook Group Growing a Business from Home!
 Lisa is an expert at keeping kids of all ages busy while she works from home on her freelance writing business!
 Join her Facebook group Growing a Business from Home and watch her daily videos, starting March 30th, 2020, for encouragement and tips.